Kenah

 Associate Anthropologist

 Dr. Hasselbacher is a linguistic anthropologist specializing in ethnographic research and program development, with expertise in community-driven language and literacy reclamation efforts.
-She has 10 years of experience working with indigenous communities on projects that support tribal sovereignty and protection of linguistic, cultural, and historic resources.
-Dr. Hasselbacher’s current efforts focus on organizational capacity building in the areas of federal acknowledgment, anthropological research and analysis, program management, grant writing, and grant management.
+She has 15 years of experience working with Indigenous communities on projects that support tribal sovereignty and protection of linguistic, cultural, and historic resources.
+Dr. Hasselbacher’s current efforts focus on organizational capacity building in the areas of federal acknowledgment, language reclamation, anthropological research and analysis, program management, grant writing, and grant management.

 Catherine Hill, MA